corda/corda/business-networks/README.md

 # Business networks and memberships

-The Corda platform extension for creating and managing business networks allows a node operator to define and create a logical network based on a set of common CorDApps as well as a shared business context.
+The Corda platform extension for creating and managing business networks allows a node operator to define and create a logical network based on a set of common CorDapps as well as a shared business context.
+Corda nodes outside of a business network are not aware of its members.
+The network can be split into subgroups or membership lists which allows for further privacy (members of a group only know about those in their group).

-# Install the BNE (!!!name might change!!!)
-CorDApp

-WIP, need to find a repo first.
+In a business network, there is at least one *authorised member*.
+This member has sufficient permissions to execute management operations over the network and its members.

 # Create a business network and manage it